1. How is Server Load Balancer billed?

-No. No matter the billing method used for the backend ECS instance, the billing method remains the same after you associate the instance with SLB.
+No. Regardless of the billing method used for the backend ECS instance, the billing method remains the same after you associate the instance with SLB.
 SLB and the backend ECS instance are billed separately based on usage.

 5. Is attack traffic billed?

 Integrating with Alibaba Cloud Security, SLB can defend against up to 5 Gbps DDoS attacks.
-From when Alibaba Cloud Security detects an attack to when cleansing traffic begins, there may be a latency of several seconds.
-Therefore, the response to attack packets during this period will incur data usage and any corresponding fees.
+From the time when the attack reaches the scrubbing or blackholing threshold to the time when the Alibaba Cloud Security starts scrubbing or blackholing, there may be a latency of several seconds.
+Therefore, the response to attack packets during this period will incur fees.
 Such an attack also consumes the bandwidth resources of SLB.

-6. If all the backend ECS instances of a SLB instance are stopped, or all the backend ECS instances are removed, is the SLB billed?
+6. If all the backend ECS instances of an SLB instance are stopped, or all the backend ECS instances are removed, is the SLB billed?